Duck stock is a foundational ingredient in my kitchen.

-- Chop the carcasses and various duck bits -- except for the feet, if using -- coat them in a little olive oil and salt them well.
+- Chop the carcasses and various duck bits -- except for the feet, if using and salt them well.
 Arrange in a large roasting pan in one layer if possible; leave out the feet.
 Roast in a 400°F oven until well browned.

 - If you have duck feet, chop them with a cleaver or heavy knife to break the skin and expose the joints and bones.
 There is collagen in the feet that will seep into the water and give the finished broth more body.
 Put the duck feet into the pot you are making the stock in.
 If you're using a pig's foot, just put it into the pot.

 - When the duck bits are browned, put into the large stockpot and cover with cold water leaving about 2 to 3 inches of room at the top of the pot.
 If the roasting pan has a lot of fat in it, drain it off.
 Add some more water to the roasting pan and scrape up any browned bits with a wooden spoon.
 Add this to the stockpot.

 - Cover the pot and bring it to a boil, but as soon as it hits a boil, drop the heat to a bare simmer and move the pot lid slightly ajar.
 Let this cook very, very gently -- more steaming than simmering -- for as long as you can handle.
 I let it go overnight.